top of page

 1. Structural Engineering Plans: The AHJ may require a structural engineering solar plan set for the solar energy system, including solar panel layout, racking design, and electrical wiring.

-2. Electrical Engineering Plans: AHJs may require electrical engineering plans that detail the electrical components of the solar energy system, including interconnection with the local utility, wiring diagrams, and equipment specifications.
+2. Electrical Engineering Plans: AHJ solar requirements may include electrical engineering plans that detail the electrical components of the solar energy system, including interconnection with the local utility, wiring diagrams, and equipment specifications.

 3. Solar Site Plan: A site plan that shows the location of the solar panels, the distance from other structures, setbacks, clearance from soffits and ridges, and other relevant information.